MatheosGiakoumi/matheosgiakoumi.github.io/index.md

 <li> December 6th, 2023: I have been invited by the Cyprus University of Technology alumni to participate in their 'CUTalumni Success Stories' initiative.
 </li>

-<li> December 5th, 2023: I have been assigned as the first author of a publication (<a href="#instrunimi">publication 3</a>) that is currently being prepared, titled "Mathematical Tools for Advances in Field Development Plans" (please note that the name has been changed from the one mentioned in my resume, from Advances in the Field Development Plans (FDPs) to Mathematical Tools for ADvancements in Field Development Plans).
+<li> December 5th, 2023: I have been assigned as the first author of a publication (<a href="#pubs">publication 3</a>) that is currently being prepared, titled "Mathematical Tools for Advances in Field Development Plans" (please note that the name has been changed from the one mentioned in my resume, from Advances in the Field Development Plans (FDPs) to Mathematical Tools for ADvancements in Field Development Plans).
 </li>

 <li> December 5th, 2023: Our work on Advancements in Field Development Plans was successfully presented at the Fourth EAGE Eastern Mediterranean Workshop.